Frequently Asked Questions

 Basically, there's no wrong way to brew tea.
 Think of tea brewing as a continuum.

-We have more in-depth guides in our education section, but the simplest way to drink any tea with no equipment is as follows:
+We have an in-depth guide on gongfu style brewing, as well as other educational articles housed under our BLOG+ tab, but the simplest way to drink any tea with no specialised equipment is as follows:

-2. Grab a mug, cup, or other decent vessel.
+2. Grab a mug, cup, or other suitable vessel.

 3. Cover the bottom of the vessel in a thin layer of tea leaves.